-Designed to improve the quality of Point of Care testing in locations such as pharmacies, GP surgeries, hospital out patient departments, sports clinics, supermarkets, diagnostic/treatment and walk-in centres, RIQAS Point of Care provides independent evidence of the accuracy and reliability of test results.
-Randox International Quality Assessment Scheme (RIQAS) is the world’s largest EQA scheme with over 45,000 participants in more than 133 countries.
+Designed to improve the quality of Point of Care Testing (POCT) in locations such as pharmacies, GP surgeries, hospital out patient departments, sports clinics, supermarkets, diagnostic/treatment and walk-in centres, RIQAS Point of Care EQA provides independent evidence of the accuracy and reliability of test results.
+Randox International Quality Assessment Scheme (RIQAS) is the world’s largest EQA scheme with over 55,000 participants in more than 134 countries.

 Why RIQAS Point of Care?

 About RIQAS Point of Care

 Test Role Matrix Lipids (Total Cholesterol & HDL Cholesterol) • Risk factors for heart disease